xotahal/react-native-material-ui/README.md

 > Please keep in mind this is still a work in progress.
 The master branch is subject to breaking changes.

+Looking for a demo?
+[Check out the repo](https://github.com/react-native-material-design/demo-app).

 ## Installation

 ```